top of page

 But here’s what I can say: I feel better when I ground.
 More settled.
 Less wired.
 More me.

 Some days, I don’t notice a big difference.
-Other days, especially after travel or stress, it feels like plugging back into myself.
+Other days—especially after travel or stress—it feels like plugging back into myself.

-There’s a growing body of research that shows grounding may:
+There’s growing research showing grounding may:

 • Reduce inflammation